 I think I could build a rather strong case for that.
 Haven't done specific rankings for 2010 yet but I have a hunch he'd land in the No. 15 range for me.
 Nice balance in categories.

 Tristan H. Cockcroft (12:08 PM)

-OK, time to wrap things up for the day.
+OK folks, time to wrap things up for the day.
 Thanks for all your questions, and sorry if I didn't get to yours.
-Best of luck to you in your Week 3 matchups, and for those of you fantasy baseball enthusiasts, check back later in the day when I'll have preliminary 2011 rankings in "Hit Parade."
-Until next time, take care everyone!
+Take care everyone!